 - A Lighter Version of Sweet Potato Fries.
-A dead ringer for their deep-fried counterparts, these air fryer sweet potato fries have the irresistibility of your restaurant favorites but with a fraction of the oil (you can even make air fryer sweet potato fries with NO oil if you prefer).
+A dead ringer for their deep-fried counterparts, these crispy air fryer sweet potato fries have the irresistibility of your restaurant favorites but with a fraction of the oil (you can even make air fryer sweet potato fries with NO oil if you prefer).
 As with these baked Sweet Potato Fries and Sweet Potato Wedges, there’s ZERO deep frying, but the fries are still golden and crisp.

-How to Make Crispy Air Fryer Sweet Potato Fries
+How to Make Air Fryer Sweet Potato Fries

 - Sweet Potatoes.
 An excellent source of fiber, beta carotene, potassium, and more, sweet potatoes are a nutritional powerhouse.
 (Love ‘em?
-Be sure to check out these yummy oven Roasted Sweet Potatoes too; you can read more about the benefits of sweet potatoes here.)
+Be sure to check out these yummy oven Roasted Sweet Potatoes.
+Or try this Air Fryer Sweet Potato recipe if you don’t want fries.)

 - Olive Oil.
 2 teaspoons per pound of sweet potato is all the oil you need to air fry them with success.

 - Seasonings.
-Keep it simple with salt and pepper or vary it up with your favorite seasoning blends.
+Keep it simple with salt and pepper or switch it up with your favorite seasoning blends.
 Garlic and paprika are our go-to’s; see below for more ideas.

-- Peel and cut the sweet potatoes lengthwise into strips.
-Then preheat the air fryer.
+- Prepare.
+Peel and cut the sweet potatoes lengthwise into strips.
+Then, preheat the air fryer.

-- Drizzle with oil and sprinkle with seasoning.
+- Season.
+Drizzle with oil and sprinkle with seasoning.

-- For extra crispiness, place in the air fryer in one layer.
+- Arrange.
+For extra crispiness, place in the air fryer in one layer.

 - Cook.
 Air fry sweet potato fries for 4 minutes, flip, then continue for 4 to 8 additional minutes, until they’re as crispy as you’d like.
 Sprinkle with a bit more salt.
-Enjoy!
+ENJOY!

 - Cajun Sweet Potato Fries.
 Toss the fries in your favorite Cajun seasoning.
 Wait to season with salt to taste at the end, since Cajun seasoning blends typically already contain salt.